PayamAnari/todo-django/README.md

 - **User Authentication:** Users can register, login, and logout.
 JWT authentication is used to secure the API endpoints.
 - **Todo Management:** Users can create, retrieve, update, and delete todos.
 Todos have attributes such as title, description, due date, priority, and completion status.
 - **Pagination and Filtering:** Todos are paginated to improve performance, and filtering options are available based on various attributes such as title, completion status, priority, and due date.
+- **Swagger Documentation:** API documentation is generated using Swagger, providing an interactive interface for exploring the endpoints.